 Second semester of 11th grade is perhaps the most intense stretch of the college admission testing gauntlet that students must run.
 Many Compass students have just taken or are about to take their SAT or ACT, but for those applying to a highly selective college, there is no rest for the weary!
 It’s time to finalize a plan for Subject Tests targeting a test date of May and/or June.
 Subject Tests are required or expected by only about 20 of the most selective U.S. colleges and universities, but these institutions tend to attract the most attention from ambitious students.

 - Choosing the subjects in which you have the most potential

 - Nailing the timing of when you take the tests

 - Ensuring that there are no gaps in your preparation

 The best way to avoid tactical errors is to ensure each of these decisions is informed by the results of practice tests.
-We recommend taking an initial diagnostic test – one hour per subject – no later than 5 weeks before the official date you are considering.
-Our proctored test sessions and analysis of results are complimentary, but advance reservations are required and sessions close to popular test dates will fill up.
+We recommend taking an initial diagnostic test—one hour per subject—no later than 5 weeks before the official date you are considering.
+Our proctored test sessions and analysis of results are complimentary; however, advance reservations are required, and sessions close to popular test dates will fill up.